morrisoncm/persistence-mybatis/README.md

 ## persistence-mybatis

 ### QuickStart Guide
-It is a quick guide to get you up and running.
-It covers the following topics.
-Before beginning please complete [Setting Up Your Mac](https://github.com/morrisoncm/documentation/wiki/Setting-Up-Your-Mac) or [Setting Up Your Windows](https://github.com/morrisoncm/documentation/wiki/Setting-Up-Your-Windows).
-The [repositories](https://github.com/morrisoncm?tab=repositories) below can be viewed and cloned.
-For a detailed explanation please see the [Wiki](https://github.com/morrisoncm/documentation/wiki).
+Welcome to the documentation, it is a quick guide to get you up and running.
+Before beginning please complete [Setting Up Your Windows](https://github.com/morrisoncm/documentation/wiki/2.-Setting-Up-Your-Windows).
+The [repositories](https://github.com/morrisoncm/documentation/wiki/1.-Home#repositories) below can be viewed and cloned from [morrisoncm](https://github.com/morrisoncm?tab=repositories).

 ### Running the application